Oklahoma City Thunder (30-22, 19-7 home)

 Oklahoma City’s bench ranks 28th in the NBA in points contributed per game.
 They’re averaging 24.7 points per game.
 With Raymond Felton playing well lately, the Thunder have benefited.
 Felton and Co. have been a large part of the winning streak.
 Their ability to evaporate deficits or extend leads has been wonderful.
 Now that Roberson is out, the Thunder need someone on the bench to step up who hasn’t been playing and produce.

 The Oklahoma City are 25-7 when they are tied or beat their opponents in rebounding.
 The Pelicans are 21-5 when they out rebound their opponent.
 Who ever wins the rebounding battle, probably wins the game.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!